awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

 The following example shows you how to use the AWS Encryption SDK with more than one master key provider\.
 Using more than one master key provider creates redundancy if one master key provider is unavailable for decryption\.
 This example uses a CMK in [AWS KMS](https://aws.amazon.com/kms/) and an RSA key pair as the master keys\.

+This example encrypts with the [default algorithm suite](supported-algorithms.md), which includes a [digital signature](concepts.md#digital-sigs)\.
+When streaming, the AWS Encryption SDK releases plaintext after integrity checks, but before it has verified the digital signature\.
+To avoid using the plaintext until the signature is verified, this example buffers the plaintext, and writes it to disk only when decryption and verification are complete\.

 ```
 // Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved.
 // SPDX-License-Identifier: Apache-2.0

 package com.amazonaws.crypto.examples;

+import java.io.ByteArrayInputStream;
+import java.io.ByteArrayOutputStream;
 import java.io.FileInputStream;
 import java.io.FileOutputStream;
 import java.security.GeneralSecurityException;